camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/01-angularjs/20-api.html.md

   ...
 });
 ```
-This can be directly used from an angular controller or - preferably - from a custom directive.
+This can be directly used from an Angular controller or - preferably - from a custom directive.

-## Dynamically Loading the Form from an URL
+## Dynamically loading the Form from an URL

 Forms can be loaded from an URL.
 This is useful for developing applications which dynamically load
 forms from an external source depending on the process definition.